 The Burgundy Region and Oregon’s Columbia Gorge AVA

 Bangsund Pinot Noir

 The Burgundy region is nestled in eastern France along the banks of the Saone River, a tributary of the famous Rhone River.
 With very cold winters and parching hot summers, Burgundy is toted as the most terroir focused wine region in the world.
 This same Burgundy climate is scattered along the Columbia Gorge tucked away by the Columbia River.
 Similar to the Burgundy region, the Columbia Gorge experiences sporadic weather ranging from unpredictable snow, rain, frost, and even heat.
 All of these factors affect harvest and creates a lot of variance from vintage to vintage.
 Burgundian varietals require a lot of attention and care for optimum results, but they are well worth the effort.

-Located on the north side of the Columbia River sits Huber (also known as Dampier) Vineyard in Underwood Mountain, WA.
+Located on the north side of the Columbia River sits Dampier Vineyard in Underwood Mountain, WA.
 Much higher in elevation, approximately 1100 feet, this vineyard benefits from south facing slopes with great exposure to the sun and cool gorge winds throughout the growing season.
 This is a true Columbia Gorge Pinot Noir.
 Visit us to learn more.

 The Rhine Regions and Oregon’s Columbia Gorge AVA